Chemistry

 Brilliant!
 The Chemistry department is at the forefront of bringing a wide variety of teaching and learning styles into the learning experience.
 On average, one double lesson per week is devoted to practical work.
 The theory lessons might involve some traditional teacher-led learning and note-taking but could just as likely involve some internet activity or group work.
 Independent and inter-dependent learning is encouraged.
 The main object is that we want to help you to achieve the maximum of your potential.

-6th From Extra-curricular Projects
+Sixth Form Extra-curricular Projects

 Chemistry Olympiad

 The Royal Society of Chemistry organises the Chemistry Olympiad and a number of students from LRGS prepare for and take part in the competition each year.
+This is aimed at U6 students.

 Guest Speakers